-O ne of the 20th Century's most iconic filmmakers, Alfred Hitchcock remains a major, if mysterious, figure in the history of cinema.
+O ne of the 20th century's most iconic filmmakers, Alfred Hitchcock remains a major, if mysterious, figure in the history of cinema.
 His films, famous for their technical brilliance and mastery of suspense, are highly regarded to this day by critics and film-lovers alike.
-A selection of original promotional posters and lobby cards for Alfred Hitchcock's films goes on sale as part of Sotheby's Original Film Posters Online, beginning on 22 March.
+A selection of original promotional posters and lobby cards for Alfred Hitchcock's films goes on sale as part of Sotheby's Original Film Posters Online sale, beginning on 23 August.
 But how much do we know about the man himself?
 Read on for 7 facts about this unusual star.

 At 6 years old, after some childish misdeed, Hitchcock’s father sent him to the local police station with a note addressed to the duty officer.
 The note requested that the young Alfred be jailed for 5 minutes as a punishment, and the duty officer duly complied.
 This event most likely contributed to Hitchcock’s lifelong fear of the police and authority figures, along with the motif of wrongful imprisonment that featured in many of his films.

 2. He repeatedly refused to meet Steven Spielberg

 Steven Spielberg idolised Hitchcock and repeatedly tried to meet with him, but Hitchcock repeatedly refused.
 He even went so far as to have a hopeful Spielberg removed from the set of his last film, Family Plot, where he’d been lingering on the off-chance of a meeting, his confidence bolstered by the success of Jaws.
 Hitchcock eventually revealed the reason to Bruce Dern, an actor in two of his films, saying that after being paid a million dollars to voice the Jaws ride at Universal Studios, he felt too ashamed to meet the film’s director.

 3. He had a dark sense of humour